 Online Discussions Coming Up This Month

-The ACFW Book Club‘s March selection is The Things We Knew by Catherine West.
+The ACFW Book Club‘s March selection is Life on the Porcelain Edge by C.E.
+Hilbert.
 You can subscribe to the group’s e-mail list now, by following the instructions on their Web site, to be sure not to miss any announcements or discussion questions.

 By the Book is an in-person book discussion club that has introduced an online Facebook-based discussion option.
 To join in online, like the By the Book Facebook page, and be sure to check back there periodically for any discussion that may not have made it into your news feed.
-March’s selection is Still Life by Dani Pettrey.
+March’s selection is The House on Foster Hill by Jaime Jo Wright.

-For March, the Christian Fiction Devourers group on Goodreads is discussing The Painter’s Daughter by Julie Klassen AND The Icecutter’s Daughter by Tracie Peterson.
+For March, the Christian Fiction Devourers group on Goodreads is discussing Ring of Secrets by Roseanna M. White AND My Heart Remembers by Kim Vogel Sawyer.
 Grab your copies and head on over to the discussion forum to check in with others who are in the midst of reading these books.

 The Fans of Amish Fiction Goodreads group discusses one Amish fiction title per month.
-The selection for March is The Keeper by Suzanne Woods Fisher.
+The selection for March is Gabriel’s Bride by Amy Lillard.
 To join in, visit the group’s online discussion board.